Electric vs Petrol Cars in India: Cost Compared

 - Charging speed: About 6-7 hours for a full charge

 - Reality: Slightly faster, with safety features like overload protection and charge scheduling.
 Worth it if you want peace of mind.
+Probably what I'd recommend for most people.

 Option 3: 7.2kW AC Charger